davidwrede/chef-web-docs-1/chef_master/source/simple_walkthrough.rst

 where ``chef-repo`` is the name of your cookbook.

-As the |chef client| adds the file to your system, output similar to the following is shown:
+As the chef-client adds the file to your system, output similar to the following is shown:

 .. code-block:: bash